-- Unresolved grade grievances due to grading procedures are reviewed by a faculty committee appointed by Ohio State ATI's Associate Director.
+- Unresolved grade grievances due to grading procedures are reviewed by a faculty committee appointed by Ohio State ATI's Assistant Director.
 The committee will consult the instructor and student to determine the validity of the grievance.
 The committee has 30 days after the student's request to complete its review.

 - If the committee finds a procedural error occurred, and the instructor agrees, a "grade change request" is submitted as described above.
 If the instructor does not agree, the reasons for declining the committee's findings are submitted to the committee for additional review.
 If the committee reaffirms its original findings, it may authorize a "grade change request" to be initiated by the division chair.